Above: Lulu, eager to try the change process.

 Talk to the picture.
 The goal is to emotionally connect with the person in the photo.

-Say how you feel about them, what you liked or didn’t like about how they raised you, or anything else that keeps you emotionally engaged.
+Say how you feel about them: what you appreciated, what hurt you, or anything else that keeps you emotionally engaged.

-The things that feel hardest to say are usually the ones that help the most.
-Try to push yourself to say what feels most uncomfortable.
+The hardest things to say usually help the most.
+Try to say what feels most uncomfortable.

-If that feels too intense, start by just glancing at the picture now and then.
-As the emotional discomfort lessens, gradually work toward making steady eye contact.
+If that feels too intense, start by just glancing at the picture occasionally.
+As discomfort lessens, work toward making steady eye contact.

 This process typically brings up sadness, fear, or anger.